 Address: 10500 Alfred Harrell Hwy, Bakersfield, CA 93306, United States

 For animal lovers, the California Area Living Museum (or CALM) is a local zoo and wildlife rehabilitation center in Bakersfield, California.

-The California Area Living Museum is home to many interesting creatures, from mallards to porcupines, bears, bald eagles, foxes, and screech owls; they’ve got something for everyone.
-CALM is ideal for families (children 3 and under are free) who are eager to find exciting, local adventures in the area without spending an arm and a leg.
+The California Area Living Museum is home to many interesting creatures, from mallards to porcupines, bears, bald eagles, foxes, and screech owls; they’ve got options to suit various interests.
+CALM is ideal for families (children three and under are free) eager to find exciting, local adventures in the area without spending an arm and a leg.
 Don’t forget the stroller!

 There is also a children’s railroad, which tours the entire CALM grounds on weekends.
 Tickets are $2 for unlimited rides.
-In CALM’s gift shop, you’ll find an aquatic touch tank and a jellyfish aquarium, featuring stunning views of underwater creatures galore.
+CALM’s gift shop has an aquatic touch tank and a jellyfish aquarium featuring stunning views of underwater creatures galore.

-There’s a reptile house with cool snakes, frogs, and invertebrates, along with a children’s park featuring several domestic and petting zoo animals.
+There’s a reptile house with cool snakes, frogs, invertebrates and a children’s park featuring several domestic and petting zoo animals.
 Both kids and parents will have a blast at the California Living Museum!

 See Related: Northern California vs Southern California

 Address: 3801 Chester Ave, Bakersfield, CA 93301, United States